 Of course, my dramatic claims didn't last long.
 Back in March, I was invited to a panel discussion about the rise of retinol with Indeed Labs.
 One of my favourite skincare brands, I actually switched to Indeed's natural bakuchiol pads during my retinol hiatus thanks to the way that they offer up similar effects—more even skin tone, diminished breakouts and smoother skin—without the risk of irritation.

-After the event, I was given a tube of their retinol serum, and following an hour of the brand's president Dimitra Davidson raving about its skin benefits, I cautiously gave it a whirl.
+After the event, I was given a tube of the retinol serum, and following an hour of the brand's president Dimitra Davidson raving about its skin benefits, I cautiously gave it a whirl.
 I have been having a retinol love affair with this product ever since.

 Since using this product as part of my evening skincare routine, I've noticed that my skin looks so much smoother and brighter than ever before—and, even better, I haven't had a hint of the negative side effects that I noticed when using my prescribed retinol.
 In fact, the scars that I have from old acne breakouts are now starting to fade after about eight weeks of using this.
 I'm seriously impressed.

-To find out a bit more about this product works—and to get some advice on retinol in general—I caught up with Davidson.
 Keep scrolling for a beginner's guide to retinol, and then shop the best retinol products for you.

 What is retinol?